-- 3.3.1.
-The pharmacist will conduct a face-to-face consultation, to collect any additional information from the patient that was not obtained during the telephone conversation with the patient, ensuring that the requirements of the HMR are met, referring where necessary to the Royal Pharmaceutical Society (RPS) guidance on emergency supply 10.
-For the purposes of this service where the HMR refers specifically to a POM the same requirements are made for medicines or appliances that are not a POM. - 3.3.2.
+- 3.3.2.
 If the pharmacist did not check the SCR during the telephone call with the patient, and it is appropriate and with the patient's consent, the patient's SCR should be checked at this stage to confirm the previous prescription history and whether a prescription for the requested item has recently been issued by the patient's general practice.
 Where the requested item has recently been issued by the patient's general practice, the prescription may still be available on the NHS Spine. - 3.3.3.
-If the EPS tracker was not checked during the telephone call the pharmacist can use it at this stage to see if a prescription is available to dispense.
+If the EPS tracker was not checked during the telephone call the pharmacist can use it at this stage to see if a prescription for the patient is available to dispense.
 If a prescription is available, then this should be used to fulfil the urgent supply need.
 In this scenario the pharmacy can claim for the Consultation and Administration fees set out in 9.3(a) but will not be eligible to claim for the Dispensing fee set out in 9.3(b) as the EPS prescription will be submitted for payment in the normal way. - 3.3.4.
 The service must not be used to divert or attempt to change the patient's use of their usual pharmacy. - 3.3.5.
 If at this stage it is identified that a supply cannot be made, then the procedure set out in 3.2.2 should be followed.
 Documentation of any repeat medicines or appliances not supplied when requested by the patient is important evidence to be captured for the evaluation of the service.